 Even though most personal injury laws are common laws, there are some exceptions to these when legislatures have passed certain legislations that fall under the personal injury cases.
 The passing of worker’s compensation law by legislatures is one of the main examples of this.
 When this law was passed, all work-related injuries were compiled into one category, and the settlement for these was named worker’s compensation.

 Another law that has a role to play in personal injury cases is the state law called the statute of limitations.
 This law set a time limit for the injured to be able to pursue the defendant in the civil court system.
+You can also visit Law Offices of Ronald J. Resmini, Accident & Injury Lawyers for a legal consultation.

 How does it work?